 and numerous birds,

-including an immature common loon, long tailed ducks in winter plumage, american black ducks, 100's of brant geese, a northern harrier, a rare osprey for this time of year, northern pintails,
+including an immature common loon, long tailed ducks in winter plumage, american black ducks, 100's of brant geese, a northern harrier, a peregrine falcon, northern pintails,

 common merganser and even a bufflehead.

 But the bird who took the cake and a show bird at that, was

 a Herring Gull.

 As we drove along Forsyth Wildlife Drive, a gull suddenly landed abruptly right in front of our car.

 We stopped in the nick of time and then he began his show.